What is the Best Temperature to Set My Thermostat in Winter to Save Money?

 - Proximity to doors or windows, which can be drafty and misleading

 When your heating system operates, it generates heat to counteract the cold air infiltrating your living space.
-The larger the difference between indoor and outdoor temperatures, the harder your heater has to work to maintain the desired warmth.
-At 68 degrees, the gap between indoor and outdoor temperatures is moderate, allowing your heating system to operate efficiently without unnecessary strain.
+The larger the difference between indoor and outdoor temperatures, the harder your furnace or heat pump has to work to maintain the desired warmth.
+At 68°, the gap between indoor and outdoor temperatures is moderate, allowing your heating system to operate efficiently without unnecessary strain.
 Contrary to common misconceptions, frequent temperature fluctuations or disregarding optimal settings can actually result in higher energy bills over time.

 Not only does the right setting save energy, a subtle adjustment in your thermostat setting can lead to substantial savings.
-By dialing down the thermostat 7-10 degrees Fahrenheit for about eight hours a day, you can potentially reduce your annual heating and cooling expenses by up to 10 percent.
+By lowering the thermostat setting by 7-10 degrees Fahrenheit for about eight hours a day, you can potentially reduce your annual heating and cooling expenses by up to 10%.

 Even within the context of the 68-degree setting, there's room for strategic adjustments that can yield significant savings.
 For instance: